 Here in this passage, James uses the farmer who waits for many months or years for the precious produce of the soil to germinate and grow - to bud, blossom, and bring forth its fruit as an example of the patient endurance that should be evident in each of our lives - a patience that waits expectantly, joyfully, and hopefully in this fallen world, until the return of the Lord for His Church.

 James' teaching is designed to give encouragement to those that are beset by problems and poverty.
 He understands that it is often hard to be patient when life seems unfair, but warns against developing wrong values and adopting a worldly perspective, which considers wealth, position, power, and achievement to be life's goal.
 Although we are to occupy productively until He comes, James is calling us to set our minds on things above and patiently wait until God sets all things right.

 May we take to heart James' exhortation to be patient in the difficult circumstances we face when life seems unfair, to love as Christ loved, and to be rich in faith.
 May we be ready and willing to persevere under trials and tribulation and allow patience to blossom in our lives, knowing the day is coming when those who are approved will receive the crown of life - which the Lord has promised to those who love Him.

-Heavenly Father, I pray that I may be patient in every circumstance of life and develop the patient endurance that perfects our faith - through the trials we face and the way we live.
-Keep me from developing a worldly perspective and wrong values, and help me to be like the farmer who waits for the precious produce of the soil to bring forth its fruit in due season.
-Keep me from doubt and uncertainty, and help me trust You in all things and to finish the good work You started in my life.
-Thank You, in Jesus' name, AMEN.
+Heavenly Father, I pray that I would develop the patient endurance that perfects my faith, through the trials I face and the way I live.
+Keep me from developing a worldly perspective and wrong values and help me to be like the farmer who waits for the precious produce of the soil to bring forth its fruit in due season.
+Help me to trust You in all things and to finish the good work You started in my life.
+In Jesus' name, AMEN.